Illmind: Business and teaching

 As of July 2012, Illmind was a senior contributor at BeatTips.com.
 He taught music production at the non-profit organization Harlem Children’s Zone from 2007–09, and he was later hired by the Clive Davis Department Of Recorded Music at NYU as a Technical Music Instructor for a program called "Future Music Moguls."

-He has received a great deal of recognition for his continued contributions to the producer community at large as an educator, business man and innovator in the space.
-Beyond launching the premier drum kit business within the music world, he has launched a "Pass The Aux", workshop series, and is committed to daily one on one interaction with the upcoming producer community.
+He is active in the producer community as an educator and business man.
+Beyond launching a drum kit business, he has launched a "Pass The Aux", workshop series, and is committed to daily one on one interaction with the upcoming producer community.